 If you’re still struggling to come up with a vision that you can work toward, then some other questions to ask are things like: who are your role models (and what do they have in common)?
 When was the last time you were truly happy?
 What did you want to be when you were a kid?

-It doesn’t have to be super concrete – wanting to be rich, wanting more time with your family or wishing you weren’t at work is fine!
-And if you do have something really concrete – wishing you were a doctor, a famous actor or rock star – then that’s fine too.
+It doesn’t have to be crystal clear at this point – wanting to be wealthy, or desiring more time with your family or wishing you weren’t at work is certainly understandable!
+And if you do have something really concrete – wishing you were a doctor, a famous actor/actress or rock star – then that’s fine too.

 This is a fine aim but it’s far too distant and too outside your control to be useful.
 When it comes to the crunch and you need to force yourself out the door to exercise, it’s all too easy to just tell yourself you’ll catch up on what you’ve missed later.
 You end up putting it off or making excuses and by the time that amount of time has passed and you haven’t achieved what you were hoping, you just feel disappointed, disheartened and possibly depressed.
 Eventually, this leads to you giving up entirely!

 So instead, we make steps toward our vision.
 This means coming up with a plan first and often you’ll find it’s easier than you think to accomplish the impossible – it just requires a bit of creative thought.
 For example, if you want to be a rock star you might take a less obvious route such as creating your own YouTube channel and posting your music regularly.
 If you build up a big enough following and you have enough obvious skill, then eventually this is highly likely to lead to an offer for a recording contract!